MyPureCloud/terraform-provider-genesyscloud/docs/resources/tf_export.md

 subcategory: ""
 description: |-
   Genesys Cloud Resource to export Terraform config and (optionally) tfstate files to a local directory.
-      The config file is named 'genesyscloud.tf.json', and the state file is named 'terraform.tfstate'
+      The config file is named 'genesyscloud.tf.json', and the state file is named 'terraform.tfstate'.
 ---

 # genesyscloud_tf_export (Resource)

 Genesys Cloud Resource to export Terraform config and (optionally) tfstate files to a local directory.
-		The config file is named 'genesyscloud.tf.json', and the state file is named 'terraform.tfstate'
+		The config file is named 'genesyscloud.tf.json', and the state file is named 'terraform.tfstate'.

 ## Example Usage